 While each swatting incident is a cowardly, despicable act, few have been as upsetting as the recent incident involving the Seattle-based Fred Hutchinson Cancer Center and its patients.

-Criminals were able to breach the hospital's systems by exploiting a vulnerability in Citrix and obtain the information of approximately 1 million current and former patients of the hospital.
+Criminals breached the hospital's systems by exploiting a vulnerability in Citrix and obtain the information of approximately 1 million current and former patients of the hospital.

 In an incident from November 2020, 22-year-old Yanni Ouahione, upset that he’d been banned from playing Rainbow Six: Siege more than 80 times, called in a hoax at Ubisoft’s Montreal headquarters.